-As of December 31, 2022, we had approximately \$5.5 billion of property and equipment and related assets net of accumulated depreciation.
+As of December 31, 2023, we had approximately \$5.5 billion of property and equipment and related assets net of accumulated depreciation.
 In accounting for these long-lived assets, we make estimates about the expected useful lives of the assets, the expected residual values of certain of these assets, and the potential for impairment based on the fair value of the assets and the cash flows they generate.
 Factors indicating potential impairment include, but are not limited to, significant decreases in the market value of the long-lived assets, a significant change in the condition of the long-lived assets and operating cash flow losses associated with the use of the long-lived assets.
 When considering whether or not impairment of long-lived assets exists, we group similar assets together at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities and compare the undiscounted cash flows for each asset group to the net carrying amount of the assets supporting the asset group.
 Asset groupings are done at the fleet type or contract level.

-During 2022, we committed to a formal plan to sell 14 CRJ700 aircraft.
-The aircraft are expected to be disposed of via sale within the next 12 months.
-Accordingly, the Company determined the aircraft met the criteria to be classified as assets held for sale.
-The Company presented the \$56.7 million of assets held for sale at the lower of their current carrying value or their fair market value less costs to sell and included the amount in "Other current assets" on the Company's consolidated balance sheet.
+During 2023, we recorded a non-cash impairment loss of \$2.3 million related to a change in the estimate of fair value for 14 CRJ700 aircraft that were classified as held for sale in 2022.
+We presented the \$54.3 million of assets held for sale at the lower of their current carrying value or their fair market value less costs to sell and included the amount in "Other current assets" on the Company's consolidated balance sheet.
 The fair values are based upon observable and unobservable inputs, including market trends and conditions.
 The assumptions used to determine the fair value of the assets held for sale are subject to inherent uncertainty and could produce a wide range of outcomes which the Company will continue to monitor in future periods as new information becomes available.
 Prior to the ultimate sale of the assets, subsequent changes in the estimate of the fair value of the assets held for sale will be recorded as a gain or loss with a corresponding adjustment to the assets' carrying value.
-In connection with the classification of these assets as held for sale, the Company recorded an impairment loss of \$51.4 million, which is included in "Other operating expenses" on the Company's consolidated statements of comprehensive income and in the SkyWest Leasing segment for the year ended December 31, 2022.
+The impairment of \$2.3 million is included in "Other operating expenses" on the Company's consolidated statements of comprehensive income and in the SkyWest Leasing segment for the year ended December 31, 2023.